 At the moment, that was more than good enough for me.
 I had thousands of questions and ideas of my own on the matter, but ultimately for now, I was just happy not to be “crazy” and alone in the matters of the Little Steve.

-I’m not quite clear on when it came over me that “Little Irritating Steve” (Yes, I renamed him) only appeared when I was alone or after “taking part in the pipe”, but what is important now is that he has been gone for some time.
+I’m not quite clear on when it came over me that “Little Steve” only appeared when I was alone or after “taking part in the pipe”, but what is important now, is that he has been gone for some time.
 When I inquire of my Grandfather as to when he last saw Little Steve, he typically smiles and with a twinkle in his eye, subtly changes the topic.

 I love my Grandfather, but to be honest, I’m not quite sure about “Little Steve”.